 Why You Should be Voting Your Proxy Ballots in 2019

-Votes in favor of shareholder resolutions in the double digits are very successful in focusing management and investor attention on issues.
+Resolutions that make it onto corporate proxy ballots then go on to a vote of all shareholders at corporate annual general meetings (AGMs), which generally occur each year in the spring.
+Votes in favor of shareholder resolutions in the double digits are very successful in focusing management and investor attention on ESG issues.

 Several hundred shareholder resolutions will be coming up for a vote by stockholders this year.
 The following proxy exempt solicitations and proxy memos lay out the arguments for why you should vote in favor: